leothelocust/led/README.md

 # LED
-LED is a lightweight editor written using Go.
+LED is a lightweight text editor written using Go.

 ## Disclaimer
 This project is in VERY early stages and you could very likely destroy any file you open with it. _SO USE WITH CAUTION!_